There once was a time when the IT department of a company had total control over the technology being used by the organization.

 When you double down on software compliance, you can be sure that all tools meet professional and government standards.

-Wasted budget spend
+Wasted SaaS budget

 If various departments within your organization are purchasing duplicate software solutions without IT knowing, this could potentially lead to a significant loss in your business’s budget.